On the $t$-adic Littlewood Conjecture: Reduction of the Problem to the Vanishing of certain Hankel Determinants

 On the other hand, a \emph{normal index} for $\Theta$ is an integer $h$ such that the matrix $H_\Theta(1;h)$ is invertible.
 It is a standard fact in the theory of Pad\'e approximation that easily follows from \eqref{eq:bestApproximation} that $h$ is a normal index if and only if $h$ is a best approximation degree (see, e.g., \cite[Proposition 2]{KTW99} for details).
 Therefore, by Definition \ref{defdeficiency}, the deficiency of $\Theta$ is precisely the quantity $\alpha \left(\Theta\right)$ defined above. \end{rem}

-\begin{rem} Continuing the previous remark, note that $h_{k,m+1}-h_{k,m}$ is precisely the degree of the rational fraction $N_{k,m+1}/N_{k,m}$, which is also the degree of the $m^{\textrm{th}}$ polynomial in the continued fraction expansion of $t^k\Theta$ (see \cite[\S 9]{dT04} for an account on the theory of continued fractions in $\RR$).
-Theorem \ref{themdeficiency} may then be rephrased in this language as follows: equation~\eqref{eq:deficiency} ~holds if and only if the maximal degree of the polynomials in the continued fraction expansions of all the Laurent series $\Theta,t\Theta,t^2\Theta, \ldots$ is $\delta$. \end{rem}
+\begin{rem} Continuing on the previous remark, note that $h_{k,m+1}-h_{k,m}$ is precisely the degree of the rational fraction $N_{k,m+1}/N_{k,m}$, which is also the degree of the $m^{\textrm{th}}$ partial quotient in the continued fraction expansion of $t^k\Theta$ (see \cite[\S 9]{dT04} for an account on the theory of continued fractions in $\RR$).
+Theorem \ref{themdeficiency} may then be rephrased in this language as follows: equation~\eqref{eq:deficiency} ~holds if and only if the maximal degree of the partial quotients in the continued fraction expansions of all the Laurent series $\Theta,t\Theta,t^2\Theta, \ldots$ is $\delta$. \end{rem}

 In view of Theorem~\ref{themdeficiency}, Theorem~\ref{thmrinci} becomes an immediate corollary of the following statement, which will be established in the next sections:

 \begin{thm} The Paper--Folding sequence $\left(f_n\right)_{n\ge 1}$ has deficiency 4 over $\F_3$. \end{thm}